Elena' s AI Blog

 Since the data exploration is not our main topic, you can read more about it at “Data Exploration 101 with Pandas” by Günter Röhrich.
 On possible tools to automate the data exploration, read the article by Abdishakur “4 Tools to Speed Up Exploratory Data Analysis (EDA) in Python”.

-To prepare our data for use in ML, we preprocess the data for a better machine-readable form.
-For instance, we can convert string categories into numerical features, change numerical features to standard scales with normalisation or perform data standardisation.
+To prepare our data for ML, we transform it into a more machine-readable form.
+For instance, we can convert string categories into numerical features and rescale numerical features with normalisation or standardisation.

-Let’s go into an example of Transforming Features with MinMaxScaler and OneHotEncoder (sklearn) for our insurance charges dataset.
-We can try out OneHot Encoder, and MinMaxScaler provided by sklearn.
-Both methods can be combined in the preprocessing step with make_column_transformer().
-It is essential to mention that we fit training data to the column transformer, which we further use with testing data.
-We need to ensure that data leakage won’t happen.
-Read about data leakage in “How to Avoid Data Leakage When Performing Data Preparation” by Jason Brownlee.
+Let’s transform features with MinMaxScaler and OneHotEncoder (scikit-learn) for our insurance charges dataset.
+Both methods are combined in a single preprocessing step with make_column_transformer().
+We fit the column transformer on the training data only, then apply it to the testing data — this ordering prevents data leakage, where test-set statistics contaminate training.
+Read more in “How to Avoid Data Leakage When Performing Data Preparation” by Jason Brownlee.

 from sklearn.compose import make_column_transformer